eladshabi/gcp-export-monitoring-data/README.md

 ```

 ## Deploy
-<b> Please make sure that all the parameter in the make file are correct before running the following.</b>
+<b> Please make sure that all the parameter in the makefile are correct before running the following.</b>

 Now we are all set for deploy.